highinthefssky/highinthefssky.github.io/_posts/2020-08-29-Flight Simulator 2020-landingchallenges-Bugalaga.md

 ---
 layout: post
 title: "Flight Simulator 2020 - landing challenges - Bugalaga"
+description "In this challenge I will show you how I approached the Bugalaga airport and landed successfully on runway 24."
 tags:
 - Flight Simulator 2020
 - short runway